Network-Sec/privATM/README.md

 [+] You can try bypassing traverse checking to access files in restricted folders, where nested file or folder is accessible to user, e.g using Test-Path
 ```

+## Env Pathes
+Of course, there are more ways to do this, however this is probably the quickest and easiest.

 ```
 Your selection: 2
 [*] Trying to find writable env-path before System32...